cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

 setVmAllocationPolicy
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected final Datacenter setVmAllocationPolicy(VmAllocationPolicy vmAllocationPolicy)
+.. java:method:: public final Datacenter setVmAllocationPolicy(VmAllocationPolicy vmAllocationPolicy)
    :outertype: DatacenterSimple

    Sets the policy to be used by the Datacenter to allocate VMs into hosts.